Vorotan (river): Course of the river

-The river flows mostly through mountainous country and in several places has formed deep canyons.
+The river flows mostly through mountainous regions of Armenia and in several places has formed deep canyons.
 The towns of Sisian and Qubadli lie along its course.
 Six kilometers from Sisian, the river forms a waterfall — the "Shaki Waterfall" (Շաքիի ջրվեժ) — that is 18m high.
-The river forms a natural monument — the "Devil's Bridge" — near Tatev Monastery.
+The river forms a natural monument – the "Devil's Bridge" — near Tatev Monastery.
 There are mineral pools at the base of the travertine arch.

 Damming the river

 During the Soviet period, three reservoirs forming the Vorotan Cascade were constructed.
 They supply Armenia with hydro-electric power and water for irrigation.
 To increase the volume of water in Lake Sevan, a 21.6 km tunnel was constructed to abstract some of the Vorotan's waters and divert them to the lake.

 Begun during the 1980s, work was stopped in 1988, when only 18 km had been completed, because of the outbreak of the First Nagorno-Karabakh War.
 The Armenian government finally completed the Vorotan tunnel in 2003.
 Prior to this, a second tunnel — "Arpa–Sevan" — was completed in 1981.
 This diverts some water from the Arpa River for Lake Sevan.
-The waters coming through the two tunnels has resulted in the lake's water level rising.
+The waters coming through the two tunnels have resulted in the lake's water level rising.
 In 2007 it was reported that the water level had risen by 2.44 m in the previous six years.